kibook/s1kd-tools/tools/s1kd-instance/README.md

     the weather is icy.
     </para>

-The statement is now simplified to remove resolved assertions.
-Because the version must be A, any assertions restating this can be removed as redundant, and any portions of the statement in which the version is *not* A can be removed as invalid.
+The annotation is now simplified to remove resolved assertions.
+Because the version must be A, any assertions restating this can be removed as redundant, and any portions of the annotation in which the version is *not* A can be removed as invalid.
 This leaves only the assertion about the weather.

 > **Note**
 >
-> The -A option may change the *meaning* of certain applicability statements without changing the *display text*.
+> The -A option may change the *meaning* of certain applicability annotation without changing the *display text*.
 Display text is always left untouched, so using this option may cause display text to be technically incorrect.
 This option is best used when display text will be automatically generated after filtering, such as with the s1kd-aspp tool.

 Filtering for multiple values of a single property
 --------------------------------------------------